buidlers-fm/catalog/docs/tester_guide.md

 Mostly we just want you to have fun with catalog and tell us what you think.
 But if you want to go the extra mile, here are a few ways to be a superstar tester:

 Report any bugs, issues you run into, and general weird or unexpected things.
 You can reach us via [Discord](https://discord.gg/Htj7gWYCkC), email (staff@catalog.fyi), or any other way that you normally talk to us.
-There is also a "feedback" link (from the user menu, top right) where you can submit your feedback.
+There is also a "help" link (from the user menu, top right) where you can submit your feedback.

 Make suggestions for things you'd like to see in catalog, or for how you'd want things to work differently.
 Your involvement at this early stage will have an outsize influence on how catalog evolves.

-Add links to books you're reading or thinking about (via "add a link" on the book's page), as you run into them in your day-to-day, whether they're reviews, interviews, podcasts, TikToks, events, or something else.
+Add links to books you're reading or thinking about (via "create a thread" on the book's page), as you run into them in your day-to-day, whether they're reviews, interviews, podcasts, TikToks, events, or something else.
 This will help build a rich context around each book of related media and conversation to explore.

 Whenever you're mentioning a book in a digital conversation, consider sharing the catalog.fyi book link instead of the Amazon link!
 For more of our thoughts on the topic of book links and their implications, you can read our newsletter post on it [here](https://catalog.fyi/news/catalog-news-003-the-book-link).